OtavioPellicano/opmm-StringCsv/README.md

 # opmm-StringCsv
-String class that work with csv files
+String class that works with csv files